pedroafonsoms/contacts-api/README.md

 1 - Ruby

-To install Ruby, I recommended use [rbenv](https://github.com/rbenv/rbenv#installation).
-Just follow the instructions in link.
+To install Ruby, I recommended use [rbenv](https://github.com/rbenv/rbenv#installation) (Just follow the instructions in link)

 2 - Postgres

-To install Postgres, I recommended use [Docker](https://hub.docker.com/_/postgres).
-This link is the official image of the Postgres.
+To install Postgres, I recommended use [Docker](https://hub.docker.com/_/postgres) (This link is the official image of the Postgres)

 ### Dependencies